epoiesen/juncture/hanson/index.md

 <param ve-config
-       title="When the Dead Linger: Exploring Hauntedness as a Material Property of Objects" author="Rosemary Hanson"
+       title="What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects - Rosemary Hanson" banner="3%20Forms%20of%20Hauntedness.png"
-       banner="3%20Forms%20of%20Hauntedness.png"
        layout="vertical">

 Rosemary Hanson Received October 1, 2021.
 Citation: Hanson, Rosemary.
 2021.
-"When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
+"What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Object".
 Epoiesen.
 DOI: http://dx.doi.org/10.22215/epoiesen/2021.10
 Creative Commons License
 Rosemary Hanson is a freelance archeological illustrator and 3D modeler (rosemary.m.hanson@gmail.com) ORCID.

 <small><small>Editorial note: this visual essay is powered by Juncture from JSTOR Labs.
 On a device, this essay is best viewed in landscape mode; images are triggered when the relevant text reaches the top of the screen.</small></small>

 # What To Do When the Dead Linger: Exploring Hauntedness as a Material Property of Objects

 This is a story of an earring.<br><br>An ugly earring.<br><br>Cheaply made and cheaply bought, it is meant to resemble a queenly diamond in glass and brass.
 A large, 3 lobed brown jewel sits beneath a crown of small, round, apricot-colored gems in a color palette that now seems a stereotype of the 1970s.
 These faux diamonds have been haphazardly set into a thin, metal clip that pinches and weighs the ear unpleasantly.
 It was presumably once part of a pair, but its twin has long ago been lost in the back of a drawer or the case of a second-hand shop or (most likely) underneath 200ft of Tacoma landfill.
 It is, without doubt, an object out of place.
 I keep it in my jewelry box, but I have no intention of wearing it.
 It has no functionalist, aesthetic, or rational role in my life and there is really no reason that I should keep it.
 <param ve-image